 Photographing Hayley getting ready at her Cotswolds wedding was such a treat for Lina, as she’d included lots of tiny details to make her day extra special.
 First were her shoes, from Charlotte Mills.
 The soles were personalised – “Something Old, Something New, Something Borrowed, Something Blue.
 And a silver sixpence in her shoes.”

 Hayley chose her accessories carefully too, a ‘something borrowed’ Rocks for Frocks sparkly headpiece from her sister, a beaded bracelet from Anna Campbell completed with a cosy golden faux fur coat from Coast.
-Perfect to keep the autumn winter chills at bay during the day.
+Perfect to keep the winter wedding chills at bay during the day.
 The bride sparkled!

 The Groom – tweed suits from Jack Bunneys, one of our favourite menswear retailers, and personalised accessories